 Year after year New Hampshire is one of the safest states in the country.
 Our residents enjoy one of the highest average incomes, standards of living, and some of the best overall health outcomes in the United States.
 We consistently have one of the lowest poverty levels in America.
 We also have very low unemployment and at the moment an employees market thanks to a labor shortage.

-Rogers Johnson, a perspective if not a founding member of “New Hampshire is too Damn White™” coalition (they still don’t have a name) offered this hint.
+Rogers Johnson, a founding member of the “New Hampshire is too Damn White™” coalition (they still don’t have a name) offered this hint.

 “The reasons (for migration) in the past have been economic development, centered on large cities … nobody of color thinks of Manchester, Burlington, and Portland as a large city.
 There’s not a social infrastructure in any of those states.”

 So, the answer is overcrowded urban heat islands with high walkability scores surrounded by miles of pristine protected nothing but wilderness because the same people who want to pack us all into cities want that so they can “keep us off the grass.”
 (The green space is sacred land for the gentrified elites and for a fee “tourists” can look but have to go home after.)